spokenweb/spokenweb-metadata-scheme/docs/4-metadata-fields.rst

 4.2.4 Sub-series
 ================

 **Label (mandatory):** Enter the Sub-series title.
-This label will be used in frontend applications.
+This label will be used in SpokenWeb frontend applications.

 **URI:** Enter a URL or other permanent identifier if possible (e.g. Wikidata, sub-series website).